logo

 The service ended on 25 September 1937 due to the Japanese invasion of China.
 However, for a while this provided an all-air connection between countries on the Imperial Airways route and China.

-NZ - USA via Hong Kong
+USA - NZ via Hong Kong

 Macau